Trezmen Marshall

 Trezmen Marshall (born February 17, 2000) is an American professional football linebacker.
 He was most recently a member of the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football for the Georgia Bulldogs and Crimson Tide.

-Early life and high school
+Early life

 Marshall attended Clinch County High School in Homerville, Georgia.
 He was ranked as a four-star recruit and committed to play college football for the Georgia Bulldogs.

 College career

 Georgia

 As a freshman in 2019, Marshall notched five tackles in three games.
 In the 2020 COVID-19 shortened season, he appeared in ten games recording no statistics.
 In the 2021 season, Marshall played in four games recording seven tackles before suffering a season ending knee injury.
 In week 3 of the 2022 season, he notched four tackles and his first career interception against South Carolina.
 Marshall finished the 2022 season with 19 tackles with four and a half going for a loss, a sack, and an interception.
 After the season, Marshall entered the NCAA transfer portal.

 Marshall finished his career for the Georgia Bulldogs with 30 tackles with four and a half being for a loss, a sack, a pass deflection, and an interception.
 He won the 2022 SEC Championship and two National Championships in 2021 and 2022.